Everything You Need to Know about Development in the Crowsnest Pass

 Home Occupation is any occupation, trade, profession, service or craft carried on by the occupant of a residence as a use that is secondary to the residential use of the lot.

 For information on Business License Fees click here.
-For more information on Home Based Occupations refer to our Land Use Bylaw as well as our Business License Bylaw on our Bylaws page here.
+For more information on Home Occupations refer to our Land Use Bylaw as well as our Business License Bylaw on our Bylaws page here.
 Please contact our Development Office at development@crowsnestpass.com or 403-563-2202 for more information.

 Certificates Of Compliance